Metriplectic relaxation to equilibria: Metriplectic dynamics and variational principles for equilibria of fluids and plasmas

-In general, both $J(u)$ and $K(u)$ have a nontrivial null spaces.
-Per definition, the null space of a bracket is identified with that the corresponding operators $J(u)$ and $K(u)$.
-In finite dimensions, the null space of $J(z)$ is spanned by the functional gradient of Casimir invariants and equilibria from the variational principle align with those of the equations of motion \cite{Morrison1998}.
-We note, however, that there are subtleties at points where the rank of $J(z)$ changes \cite{pjmE86} and equilibria at such points can possesses nearby behavior that is not Hamiltonian \cite{pjmYT17,pjmY20}.
-The null space of $K(z)$ contains at least the gradient of the Hamiltonian, due to the compatibility condition~\eqref{eq:compatibility}; similar remarks on rank changing could apply.
 In general, the vector field $J(u) \delta \fun{H}/\delta u$ can be viewed as a generalization of Hamiltonian flow $\omega(u)^{-1} \delta \fun{H}/\delta u$ where the inverse of the symplectic operator $\omega(u)$ is replaced by a possibly noninvertible Poisson operator $J(u)$.
 On the other hand, the vector field $-K(u) \delta \fun{H}/\delta u$ can be viewed as generalization of a gradient flow $-G(u)^{-1} \delta \fun{H}/\delta u$ where the inverse of the metric operator $G(u)$ is replaced by a symmetric, positive \emph{semi}definite operator.
 Metriplectic dynamics combines the (generalized) symplectic and gradient flows.
 Typically, the symplectic part describes the ideal dynamics, while the gradient flow accounts for a nonideal relaxation mechanism.
 For this reason, accepting a slight abuse of terminology, we refer to symmetric brackets $(\cdot,\cdot)$ with the Leibniz property as \emph{metric brackets}.
 We shall always tacitly assume that $\fun{H}$ and $\fun{S}$ are not functionally dependent, i.e., $\delta \fun{S}(u) / \delta u$ is not everywhere parallel to $\delta \fun{H}(u) / \delta u$, otherwise the metric bracket part vanishes identically.

 We are mostly interested in the dynamical systems generated by metric brackets, i.e., we shall drop the Poisson bracket part,

 where $\fun{H}$ is the Hamiltonian.

 A solution of either~(\ref{eq:metriplectic-system}) or~(\ref{eq:metric-system}) satisfies